ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Registration confirmation page: Data for Full Name, Address Line 1, Address Line 2, Address Line 3 and Parent/Guardian Name.

 Registration Officer can invoke the virtual keyboard to edit transliterated data and proceeds with registration.
 The flowing rules are followed during transliteration.
-1. Editing a transliterated fields does not change the data entered in the primary language field
+1. Editing transliterated fields does not change the data entered in the primary language field
 1. The system also validates the maximum character length in the transliterated field and ensures that it is same as the limits defined for the primary language field.
 1. If no secondary language is set, system does not do any transliteration and will display empty space instead.
 1. Numeric fields are not transliterated.
 The same numerals are displayed in the in the secondary language section of the page and are not editable.